td1807/decentralized-catalog-crawler/README.md

 ### What is deliberately *not* handled

 If you ran two crawler processes against the same database at once, they'd both go after the same segments.
-BEGIN IMMEDIATE keeps this safe — one just blocks, and the loser's work is idempotent anyway — but it's wasteful.
+BEGIN IMMEDIATE keeps this safe, one just blocks, and the loser's work is idempotent anyway — but it's wasteful.
 In production I'd add an advisory lock or a lease per provider.
 I'm flagging it rather than pretending it isn't there, because it's a real gap; it's just not worth solving at this scale.

 ---